microsoft/pxt-arcade/docs/skillmap/adventure/adventure3.md

 **Add gold.**

-Just like you removed lives from the bad choices, try adding gold (changing the score) for the good choices.
+Just like you removed lives from the bad choices, try adding gold for the good choices.

 ---